VMML/vmmlib/README.md

 * comments and requests can be issued at http://github.com/VMML/vmmlib/issues
 * contributions can be merged into vmmlib via a pull request

-## Planned Future Extensions

-* decomposition and reconstruction algorithms for 4D tensors

 # About

 ## Platform Support